rickgennis/managebackups/src/managebackups.1.md

 : Provide detail of backups.

 **--notify** [contact1, contact2, ...]
 : Notify after a backup completes.
 By default, only failed backups trigger notifications (see **--nos**).
 A contact can be an email address or the full path to a script to execute.
+Double-quote the contact string if it contains any spaces.
 The NOTIFICATIONS section below has more detail.

 **--nos**
 : Notify on successful backups also.

+**--minsize** [*minsize*]
+: Use *minsize* bytes as the minimum size of a valid backup.
+Backups created by **--command** that are less than *minsize* bytes are considered failures and deleted.
+The default *minsize* is 500.

 **--test**
 : Run in test mode.
 No changes are actually made to disk (no backups, pruning or linking).